bazelbuild/starlark/spec.md

 If `s` and `t` are sets, `s.intersection_update(t)` is equivalent to `s &= t`;
-however, note that the `&=` augmented assignment requires both sides to be sets, while the `intersection_update` method takes arbitrary iterable sequences.
+however, note that the `&=` augmented assignment requires both sides to be sets, while the `intersection_update` method accepts arbitrary iterable sequences.

 It is permissible to call `intersection_update` without any arguments; this leaves the set `S` unchanged.